dvisockas/referential/README.md

 # Referential
 ![example workflow](https://github.com/dvisockas/referential/actions/workflows/main.yml/badge.svg)

-Referential lets you convert your ruby methods into procs without sacrificing functionality.
-Instead of raising `ArgumentError`, it returns back a proc!
+With Referential, you can convert your ruby methods into curried procs for use in composition, or as arguments to other methods, while still being able to call them directly!

 ## Installation